-Records Retention Schedule for Wisconsin School Districts - The Schedule serves as a guidepost against which to check the individual needs of each school district.
+Records Management for School Districts, Public Libraries, and Public Library Systems - The Schedule serves as a guidepost against which to check the individual needs of each school district.
 A school district may adopt the entire Schedule, individual sections, or a modified version.
 The Public Records Board along with the Wisconsin Department of Public Instruction recommends that school districts adopt the WSDRRS and submit the Notification Form to the Wisconsin State Historical Society.

 Student Data Privacy Webpages (DPI) - Additional DPI webpages related to Student Data Privacy

 Wisconsin Subpoenas & Court Orders Affecting Disclosure of Pupil Records - Wisconsin statutes related to court orders.